Photos: 'Devastated' Beirut Emerges from the Ashes of Deadly Explosion

 Like the phoenix, this ancient Phoenician city has risen from the ashes again and again, surviving civil wars, famines, and conquests.
 It has witnessed the rise and fall of empires and bears the ruins of their passing.

-Just north of Beirut, there is river called Nahr al-Kelb that runs from Mount Lebanon to the Mediterranean Sea.
+Just north of Beirut, there is a river called Nahr al-Kelb that runs from Mount Lebanon to the Mediterranean Sea.
 The limestone bluff rising from the river’s mouth bears 25 centuries of inscriptions from armies that passed through this land and left behind a memorial etched into the rock.
 From the hieroglyphics of Egypt’s Ramses II to the cuneiform of Babylon’s Nebuchadnezzar II, the Latin of Roman Emperor Caracalla’s Third Gallic Legion, the Greek of the Byzantine governor of Phoenicia, the Arabic of the Mamluk Sultan Barquq and Ottoman Fakhr-al-Din II, the French of Napoleon III, the English and French of Allied armies during World War I and World War II, the Arabic of the Republic of Lebanon celebrating its independence in 1943 – all are carved into the rocky cliffs overlooking the Mediterranean, a silent monument to Lebanon’s ability to withstand history’s travails.

 The legendary Lebanese singer Fairuz immortalized Beirut’s legacy of tragedy and endurance in the lyrics of “Li Beirut” (“To Beirut”), her famous love song to the city written during Lebanon’s civil war.